Blankeos/scoliovis/README.md

 # ScolioVis

-This is a compiled package of our undergraduate research for West Visayas State University - College of Information and Communications Technology entitled: "ScolioVis
+This is a compiled package of our undergraduate research for West Visayas State University - College of Information and Communications Technology entitled: "ScolioVis:
 Automated Cobb Angle Measurement on Anterior-Posterior Spine X-Rays using Multi-Instance Keypoint Detection with Keypoint RCNN"

 ### About